 Air duct cleaning may be indicated in gross contamination situations such as:

-The Volusia County Health Department does not typically conduct mold testing in our investigations.
+The Florida Department of Health in Volusia County does not typically conduct mold testing in our investigations.
 There are no standards for molds in living and working environments, so it’s very difficult to interpret testing results.
 If the mystery material in your house looks or smells like mold, it probably is.
 Don’t continue to expose yourself waiting for a mold test.
 It is important to protect your health and property by stopping the moisture causing the growth and eliminating mold from the house as soon as possible.
 If you absolutely must know what that black slime is on your wall, it is recommend that a lab with Environmental Microbiology Laboratory Accreditation Program (EMLAP) certification from the American Industrial Hygiene Association be used.

 The critical step in solving mold problems is removing the moisture source and removing contaminated materials.
 Repair of the defects that led to the moisture problem should be conducted in conjunction with fungus removal.
 Once the moisture source has been eliminated, building materials supporting fungal growth must be remediated as rapidly as possible.
 Specific methods of assessing and remediating fungal contamination should be based on the extent of visible contamination and underlying damage.
 The simplest and most expedient remediation that is reasonable and properly and safely removes fungal contamination, should be used.

 As the weather turns cooler and people start using their heaters to warm their homes the potential for carbon monoxide poisoning increases.
 Carbon monoxide is an odorless and colorless gas.
 Unless you have a meter to measure the gas level you may not know you are being poisoned.